GrzegorzKozub/arch/README.md

 ### Problems

-- Text scaling factor is not supported by the apps and Gnome experimental fractional scaling breaks most apps
+- Text scaling factor is not supported by the apps and Gnome experimental fractional scaling is slow
 - KeePassXC auto-type is not supported
-- Kitty window decorations are ugly on Gnome (fine on Plasma)
+- Kitty window decorations are ugly on Gnome (fine on Plasma) and the app breaks on dual monitor setup
 - `redshift` is not compatible (use `gammastep`)
 - `nvidia-settings` is not compatible (coolbits, undervolting and overclocking) and PowerMizer doesn't work as soon as `nvidia_drm.modeset=1` is enabled
 - Game performance on NVIDIA is worse compared to Xorg